DMilmont/Omniture_API/README.md

 # Omniture_API
-Experiments in consuming the omniture api
+Experiments in consuming the omniture api which will eventually be turned into a tableau WDC